Vue Storefront is now Alokai! Learn More

 Frontend components

-Our CMS integrations come with an out-of-the-box set of frontend components built with Storefront UI and styled with Tailwind CSS.
-They are compatibile with the predefined Content Types we deliver for every CMS and will be the main building blocks of your dynamic CMS pages.
+Module-agnostic components serving as the main building blocks of your dynamic CMS pages.
+Built with Storefront UI and styled with Tailwind CSS.
+They are compatibile with the predefined Content Types we deliver for every CMS.

 Check the Theming your Storefront page to learn how to customize the appearance of the components.